Computers reading resumes? And making decisions about your career?

 You can also download and edit one of 73 industry-specific resume templates – complete with optimized example text.
 Each download page also contains a unique resume cover letter example.

-For additional resources and support, look under “Resume” on the Ladders homepage.
+For additional resources and support, look under “Resume” at the top of pages in your Ladders account.